SectorLabs/django-postgres-extra/psqlextra/backend/migrations/README.md

 The patch hooks into the `from_apps` function to transform the following:

-* Create `PostgresPartitionedModelState` from the model if the model is a `PostgresPartitionedModel` instance.
+* Create `PostgresPartitionedModelState` from the model if the model is a `PostgresPartitionedModel`.
+* Create `PostgresViewModelState` from the model if the model is a `PostgresViewModel`.
+* Create `PostgresMaterializedViewModelState` from the model if the model is a `PostgresMaterializedViewModel`.

-`PostgresPartitionedModelState` is needed to track the partitioning options (`PartitioningMeta`) in migrations.
-Without this, the partitioning options would not end up in the migrations.
+These custom model states are needed to track partitioning and view options (`PartitioningMeta` and `ViewMeta`) in migrations.
+Without this, the partitioning and view optiosn would not end up in migrations.